frederic-perez/AmE-dictionary/data/dictionary.md

 __sesquipedalian<sup>2</sup>__ _adj_ __1__ Given to or characterized by the use of long words. __2__ Long and ponderous; polysyllabic.
 __set (someone or something) off__ _idiom_
 __set (someone) up__ _v_ _Emile’s trying to set you up._
+__set (something) in cement__ _idiom_ To establish something firmly or permanently; to make something unalterable or not subject to change. _The healthcare law looks promising, but we’ll have to wait until Congress sets it in cement before we know exactly what it will do._
 __set about__ _phr v_ Initiate or begin some action. _He set about designing his homepage._
 __set down<sup>1</sup>__ _idiom_ To seat, to cause to sit.
 __set down<sup>2</sup>__ _phr v_ :dart: Write. _I set down this account so others may benefit from my experience._